Our research is editorially independent but we may earn a commission for purchases made through our links.

 Just 30 minutes down the road, the Santa Monica Pier is a 100-year-old landmark featuring restaurants, shops, an arcade, aquarium and amusement park.
 Taking a ride on the iconic Ferris wheel, known as the Pacific Wheel, particularly at night is practically a must.
 It’s the world’s only solar-powered Ferris wheel and offers a panoramic view of the coastline from more than 130 feet above the pier.
 After dark, when it’s all lit up with over 160,000 lights, it’s truly a sight to see.

-Your final destination, San Diego, offers a year-round mild climate along with miles and miles of beautiful stretches of sand to take advantage of all that sunshine.
+Your final destination, San Diego, offers a year-round mild climate and family-friendly attractions along with miles of beautiful stretches of sand.
 If you want to experience the best of the best, visit Coronado Beach, frequently voted as the finest in the entire nation.
 Here, the scene seems as if it’s almost too perfect to be real, with powdery-soft sand that glistens due to its mineral content, sitting at the edge of brilliant blue waters.
 Of course, if you’re tired of the beach, you can always visit Balboa Park, home of the renowned San Diego Zoo, museums and a beautiful rose garden.